wbbradley/ace/README.md

 ### TODO

-- [ ] Ability to import symbols from modules by name (symbol injection)
+- [ ] Ergo: Ability to import symbols from modules by name (symbol injection)
 - [x] Implement closures with capture by value
-- [ ] Implement tuple matching
+- [ ] Ergo: Implement tuple matching
+- [ ] Func: Implement string matching
-- [ ] Implement native structures as non-pointer values
+- [ ] Perf: Implement native structures as non-pointer values
-- [ ] Consider uniform calling syntax for .-chaining and how to acheive customizable monadic behaviors by looking at the receiver.
+- [ ] Ergo: Consider uniform calling syntax for .-chaining and how to acheive customizable monadic behaviors by looking at the receiver.
 This would also entail some magic in terms of modules.
-- [ ] Escape analysis to avoid heap-allocation.
+- [ ] Perf: Escape analysis to avoid heap-allocation.
-- [ ] Rewrite expect.py in Zion
+- [ ] Play: Rewrite expect.py in Zion
 - [ ] Consider how to allow for-macro expansion to have a mutating iterator function.
 Does that mean pass-by-ref is allowed?
 - [ ] Consider making all refs managed/heap-allocated (prior to a later escape-analysis test) in order to allow reference capture... maybe.
 - [ ] Consider type-classes
 - [ ] Implement fast range(i)
 - [ ] Use DIBuilder to add line-level debugging information